lunayuehuang/MSE544-HyperDrive/README.md

    ```

-### Part II: Set up the repository
+### Part II: Modify the workflow

- Now you have clone all the files you need from the original cgcnn project to train your model uing cif dataset to predit crystal properties from structure of the crystals.
-We we now start to make some minor changes so that we can utilize Azure Hyperdrive to autotune the hyperparameters for our training.
+ At this point, you have cloned all of the files you will need, from the original cgcnn project, to train your model using cif dataset to predit crystal properties from structure of the crystals.
+We will now start to make some minor changes so that we can utilize Azure Hyperdrive to autotune the hyperparameters for our training.
    There are two things we need to do:

-   A. Modify the training script so that we can indicate the metrics to optimize.
+   A. Modify the training script so that we can indicate the metrics to optimize

-   B. Generate a submisstion file to run the training as a Azure ML experiment, and identify the target hyperparameters we want to tune, which will be indicated in part IV.
+   B. Generate a submisstion file to run the training as a Azure ML experiment and identify the target hyperparameters we want to tune

 #### A Modify the training script